 Through our lip-smacking dishes like chilli sin carne and cool hands-on activities, children learn that vegan and vegetarian dishes are healthy and delicious while also being kind to animals and the planet.

 Some matters are best handled by the management.
-At industry conferences and other venues, Dieter Gitzen, Managing Director of Sodexo Deutschland, demonstrates our commitment to tailoring dining halls and canteens to suit children’s needs.
+At industry conferences and other venues Sodexo demonstrates our commitment to tailoring dining halls and canteens to suit children’s needs.

 He promotes increased spending on school lunchroom design, so that children can relax and enjoy breaks in a welcoming environment.